microsoft/azure_arc/azure_arc_sqlsrv_jumpstart/docs/gcp_terraform_winsrv.md

 * Create Azure Service Principal (SP)

-    To connect the VMware vSphere virtual machine to Azure Arc, an Azure Service Principal assigned with the "Contributor" role is required.
+    To connect the GCP virtual machine to Azure Arc, an Azure Service Principal assigned with the "Contributor" role is required.
 To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```terminal
     az login